IdentityPython/JWTConnect-Python-OidcMsg/doc/intro.rst

 Note also that a signed JWT constructed this way will **not** contain any extra information beside the information in the request.
-If you want to create a signed JWT which contains issuer, intended audience and more then you should use the :py:class:`oicmsg.jwt.JWT` class.
+If you want to create a signed JWT which contains issuer, intended audience and more then you should use the :py:class:`oidcmsg.jwt.JWT` class.
 More about that below.

 Json Web Token